Repurica/SPMG3T6_Github/README.md

 3. pip install -U pytest (for unit tests using pytest)
 4. pip install flask (for backend flask application)

-5. To run the backend flask application, type:
+5. To run the backend flask application, open another terminal, and type:
    "cd backend" in the terminal
    "python app.py" in the terminal